 Once you've started the arc, the first pass on used aluminum is going to be dirty even if you have cleaned it perfectly.
 Aluminum acts as a sponge and is typically embedded with contaminants.
 So consider welding the first pass down the length of the beveled joint without adding any filler rod.
 This will allow you to boil out as much contamination as possible.
 Then wire brush off any contaminants that came to the surface on the first pass.

 Begin to add filler rod on the second weld pass.
 There may still be some contamination on the surface of the weld bead, but the joint will become cleaner with each pass.
 Brush the joint and repeat this process until you have completely built-up and repaired the part.
 If pinholes or porosity show up, grind them down, brush the area and weld again.
 This ensures a stronger weld and helps remove even more contaminants.

 The TIG welding process is slightly different when repairing a hole in a part instead of a crack.
 First, you need to clean out the hole with a small stainless steel brush or drill through the hole using a clean drill.
 Then weld around the edges of the hole to remove any contaminants without adding filler rod.
 Next, wire brush the weld surface to remove any dirt or contaminants.

 Once the hole reaches good material you can begin welding and adding filler rod.
 Use a very low heat and a small diameter filler wire (.030 or .035-inch diameter) to carefully fill each hole.
 Take caution, as too much heat may create more pinholes, especially when repairing cast aluminum.

 Always remember to use the utmost discretion when repairing aluminum parts for your truck.
 First determine whether the part can and should be repaired and take the proper precautions during the TIG welding process to make a solid weld.
-After all, the goal is to get the part back into action, along with the satisfaction that comes with saving time and money because you did it yourself.
+The goal is to get the part back into action — plus the satisfaction that comes with saving time and money because you did it yourself.